mahtabmoh/Language-Game/README.md

 # Language-Game

-This program aims to simulates a language learning system.
+This program aims to simulate a language learning system.

 Strategies are defined and some results are visualized.